LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 **3. The Stats They Always Wanted!**
-- Included more in-depth long-term stats like "This Day/Week/Month" stat graph as well as an "Average Day/Week/Month" stat graph.
+- We also included more in-depth long-term stats like "This Day/Week/Month" stat graph as well as an "Average Day/Week/Month" stat graph.
+As stated before, users were very interested in these long-term statistics as they are not a feature of the IOS tracking software.
-- Allowed for long-term stat sharing between friends-- requestable on the Friends page
+- Allowed for long-term stat sharing between friends-- requestable on the Friends page.
+Users can now look at the longer term statistics of their friends, not just their daily use.

 <div align="center">